gaffarelj/VKI_MarsABE/MCD/README.md

 Finally, a Python class can be obtained from [parallel_mcd.py](parallel_mcd.py).
 This class can be used to load the modules in parallel and call the appropriate one depending on the Martian month.
 An example script that uses this class can be accessed in [test_parallel_mcd.py](test_parallel_mcd.py).

+### Density and wind functions
+The [parallel_mcd.py](parallel_mcd.py) class contains two functions that are used during the propagation.

+The `density` method returns the atmospheric density in kg/m3 at the given inputs:
+ * `h`: altitude above the Martian geoid, in meters
+ * `lat`: Martian latitude, in radians
+ * `lon`: Martian longitude, in radians
+ * `time`
+   * with `time_is_JD=True` and `JD_Tudat=True`: Julian date in seconds since J2000
+   * with `time_is_JD=True` and `JD_Tudat=False`: Julian date in days since J2023
+   * with `time_is_JD=False`: array with the Solar longitude in degree as the first elements and the time of the day in hour as the second element

+The `wind` method returns the wind in 3D for the same inputs.
+The three directions are as follows:
+ * `x`: North+
+ * `y`: East+
+ * `z`: Point to Mars centre, **positive down**

+## Feasible altitudes investigation
+The [feasible_altitudes.py](feasible_altitudes.py) script investigates two distinct things.

+First, by setting `run_alt_study=True`, a plot of the initial satellite altitude vs total orbital lifetime is generated.
+This is done using a satellite of 5kg, with a Cd of 3, and a reference surface area of 0.015 m2.

+Secondly, by setting `run_atmo_study=True`, the average velocity, density, temperature, pressure, and mixture ratio of the atmosphere over time and position are shown.
+This is done by propagating a satellite around Mars for 1300 days, taking only Mars as a point mass as an acceleration, and in an orbit with a 45deg inclination and an altitude of 85km, 115km, or 150km.
+This way, sampling the atmospheric values at the satellite position every 250s should give a good estimate of the average atmospheric conditions at a given altitude.

+Please note that both methods take quite intensive CPU time.
+In addition, the second method also takes considerable memory space.